 DROPPING CLASSES vs. WITHDRAWING FROM CLASSES

-The deadline to drop a course is 3 p.m. on the date listed on the Academic Calendar.
+The deadline to drop a course is 11:59 p.m. on the date listed on the Academic Calendar.
 Courses can be dropped via SpartanWeb or in the Registrar's Office up until the end of the drop/add period.Students on financial aid should consult with the Financial Aid Office prior to dropping classes.
 After that deadline, students must officially withdraw from a class through the Registrar's Office by completing a course withdrawal form.
 A student who decides not to attend a class, but does not follow the official drop procedure, will receive a grade "F" for each course and will incur full financial responsibility.
 Students who officially withdraw from a 14-week class by the deadline stated in the Academic Calendar will receive a grade of "W" on each course dropped, and billed a $25 withdrawal fee.
-Students may not withdraw from classes after the published date.
+Students withdrawing from classes after the published date receive a failing grade of WF.
 Students who withdraw from classes are not permitted to continue to attend.
-Separate dates apply to seven-week courses: see the Academic Calendar.
+Separate dates apply to seven-week courses: see the Academic Calendar

-A student who decides to withdraw completely from the University should process a complete withdrawal form in the Academic Advising Office.
+A student who decides to withdraw completely from the University should process a complete withdrawal form with the Academic Advising Office.

 CLASS CHANGES/ROOM ASSIGNMENTS

 The University of Tampa reserves the right to cancel any class listed.
 All official changes (time, room and instructor) to the schedule can be viewed on the Live Schedule on SpartanWeb.
-Print your schedule from SpartanWeb just before classes begin, as class room assignments may change.
+Instructors are subject to change and the change to the student's schedule is the notification.
+Print your schedule from SpartanWeb just before classes begin, as class room assignments often change.

 It is University policy that each instructor, according to the needs of his or her classes, may maintain attendance rules.
 Each student should be familiar with the attendance policies of his or her instructors.
 The faculty administers these rules and questions should be directed to them.
 Students who stop participating in class without officially withdrawing from the class will receive a "NF" grade for the course, which is equivalent to "F."